Department of Mechanical Engineering

 ME 4173.
 High Performance Computing.
 (3-0) 3 Credit Hours.

-Prerequisite: ME 2173.
+Prerequisite: ME 3173 (or ME 2173 in previous catalogs), or equivalent.
 Introduction to UNIX (login, shell scripts, editors, file permissions), visualization (software tools, data formats), Parallel programming (numerical libraries, Message Passing Interface, Trilinos, GPGPU programming).
-Differential Tuition: $165.
+This course has Differential Tuition.

 Prerequisites: ME 3293 and ME 3663.
 Analysis of one-dimensional steady compressible flow, isentropic flow, compressible boundary layers, transition from subsonic to supersonic flow, Fanno and Rayleigh flow, supersonic nozzle design, normal and oblique shock waves, and expansion fans.
 (Formerly EGR 4183.
 Credit cannot be earned for both ME 4183 and EGR 4183.)
-Differential Tuition: $165.
+This course has Differential Tuition.

 ME 4243.
 Intermediate Materials Engineering.
 (3-0) 3 Credit Hours.

-Prerequisites: ME 3241, ME 3243 (or ME 3244 in previous catalogs), and ME 3813.
+Prerequisite: ME 3241, ME 3243 (or ME 3244 in previous catalogs), and ME 3813.
 Selected topics in fabrication and processing of materials; macroscopic and microscopic aspects of the mechanical behavior of metals, ceramics, polymers and composites; Failure mode analysis in materials; optimization of material selection in the design process.
-Differential Tuition: $165.
+This course has Differential Tuition.

 ME 4273.
 Systems Modeling and Analysis.
 (3-0) 3 Credit Hours.

-Prerequisites: ME 2173 and ME 3113.
+Prerequisite: ME 3173 (or ME 2173 in previous catalogs); and ME 3113.
 Systems analysis approach to formulating and solving engineering problems.
 Topics include mathematical modeling, discrete event simulation, and decision analysis.
 Focus on applying systems modeling methods on practical industrial problems and the use of simulation software.
-Differential Tuition: $165.
+This course has Differential Tuition.

 ME 4293.
 Thermodynamics II.
 (3-0) 3 Credit Hours.

 Prerequisite: ME 3293.
 Energy and (availability) analysis, reactive and nonreactive mixtures, moist air properties, psychometric systems and analysis, vapor and gas power cycles, refrigeration and heat-pump cycles, and thermodynamic relations.
 Generally offered: Fall, Spring.
-Differential Tuition: $165.
+This course has Differential Tuition.

 Prerequisites: ME 3113, ME 4293, and concurrent enrollment in or completion of ME 4313.
 Investigation of thermal and fluid physical systems, and design of experiments.
 (Formerly ME 4733.
 Credit cannot be earned for both ME 4733 and ME 4312.)
-Differential Tuition: $110.
+This course has Differential Tuition.

 ME 4313.
 Heat Transfer.
 (3-0) 3 Credit Hours.

-Prerequisites: EGR 3323, ME 2173, ME 3293, and ME 3663.
+Prerequisite: EGR 3423, ME 3173 (or ME 2173 in previous catalogs), ME 3293, and ME 3663.
 Generalized potential distribution and gradients, and heat transfer, including transient and steady state conduction, forced and free convection, radiation, and heat exchanger analysis.
 Generally offered: Fall, Spring.
-Differential Tuition: $165.
+This course has Differential Tuition.

 ME 4323.
 Thermal Systems Design.
 (3-0) 3 Credit Hours.

 Prerequisite: ME 4313.
 Application of thermodynamics, fluid mechanics, heat transfer, and computer methods to the design of thermal energy systems.
-Differential Tuition: $165.
+This course has Differential Tuition.

 ME 4343.
 Heating, Air Conditioning, and Refrigeration Design.
 (3-0) 3 Credit Hours.

 Prerequisite: ME 4293.
 Moist air properties, human comfort, solar radiation, heating/cooling loads, design selection, operation of air conditioning equipment, and duct design.
-Differential Tuition: $165.
+This course has Differential Tuition.

 ME 4373.
 Separation Processes.
 (3-0) 3 Credit Hours.

 Prerequisite: ME 4293.
 Rate- and equilibrium-controlled separation, mass transfer, phase equilibrium, distillation, and extraction.
-Differential Tuition: $165.
+This course has Differential Tuition.
+Course Fee: LRE1 $25; STSE $30.

 ME 4503.
 Lean Manufacturing and Enterprise Engineering.
 (3-0) 3 Credit Hours.

 Prerequisite: ME 3263.
 Concepts and applications of Lean Systems applied to manufacturing and non-manufacturing environments.
 Topics include lean fundamentals and various tools and methodologies for transformation of companies and organizations into globally competitive enterprises.
 Team project on Value Streaming Mapping analysis of processes in real settings is required.
-Differential Tuition: $165.
+This course has Differential Tuition.

 ME 4543.
 Mechatronics.
 (2-3) 3 Credit Hours.

 Prerequisite: ME 3113.
 Modeling and analysis of electrical (resistors, capacitors, inductors, diodes, transistors, operational amplifiers, combinational logic and sequential logic) and mechanical systems (spring mass damper), data acquisition and measurements, sensors, actuators, and micro-controller programming.
 A lab component with emphasis on building electrical circuits, data acquisition using LabVIEW, and integration of sensors, actuators, and micro-controller programming (Arduino) to create a mechatronics system.
 Generally offered: Fall, Spring.
-Differential Tuition: $165.
-Course Fees: L001 $30; DL01 $75.
+This course has Differential Tuition.
+Course Fee: L001 $30; DL01 $75.

 ME 4553.
 Automotive Vehicle Dynamics.
 (3-0) 3 Credit Hours.

-Prerequisites: EGR 2323 and EGR 2513.
+Prerequisite: EGR 2513 and EGR 3423.
 Dynamics and control of automotive systems, handling, tires, suspension, steering, and aerodynamic forces.
-Differential Tuition: $165.
+This course has Differential Tuition.

 ME 4563.
 Computer Integrated Manufacturing.
 (3-0) 3 Credit Hours.

 Prerequisite: ME 3263.
 Fundamental concepts and models related to computer-aided design, computer-aided process planning, computer-aided manufacturing, production planning and scheduling, and manufacturing execution systems.
 Laboratory work includes computer-aided applications and programming of automated production equipment.
-Differential Tuition: $165.
+This course has Differential Tuition.

 ME 4573.
 Facilities Planning and Design.
 (3-0) 3 Credit Hours.

 Prerequisite: ME 3263.
 Product, process, and schedule design, flow, space, and activity relationships, material handling, layout planning models and design algorithms, and warehouse operations.
-Differential Tuition: $165.
+This course has Differential Tuition.

 ME 4583.
 Enterprise Process Engineering.
 (3-0) 3 Credit Hours.

 Prerequisite: ME 3263.
 Fundamental concepts, methodologies, and tools for the design, engineering and continuous improvement of enterprises.
 Topics include Six Sigma for process design and improvement, lean manufacturing fundamentals, value-stream mapping, performance evaluation, and other contemporary enterprise process engineering approaches.
 Generally offered: Fall.
-Differential Tuition: $165.
-Course fee: DL01 $75.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 ME 4593.
 Alternative Energy Sources.
 (3-0) 3 Credit Hours.